 There was a-lot to do in terms of working out how a user would navigate this marketplace, We wanted to avoid users bouncing because they could not find what they were after.
 By organising the categories and looking at data from the Zibbet Marketplace we were able to work out which were the most popular and what ones could slip into sub categories.
 This would help insure the users could filter out and find what they are looking for more efficiently.

 The visual design goal was to create something that looked noticeably different from our Etsy competitor but working with similar flows that our audience is familiar with.
-The banners are illustrative, with fluid beige straps and the colour pallet is scattered throughout the iconography and illustrative components.

 We designed the Marketplace using a mobile first approach that way we could insure our designs would easily adapt across different devices.
 While designing the page above working out the design hierarchy for the information we were able to decide what information was most important for our buyers and what we could collapse so that the page stayed true to the "clean" approach within the designs branding.